Listen to the podcast here

-Karen’s early career was focused on talent acquisition for cleared programs, partnering closely with business development, capture management and proposal teams in General Dynamics, EER Systems and L-3 Communications.
-She had the privilege of staffing multiple critical intelligence contracts immediately following 9/11 and attributes that experience to when she truly learned the value and necessity of always being mission driven and customer focused.
+Karen’s early career was focused on talent acquisition for cleared programs, partnering closely with business development, capture management, and proposal teams in General Dynamics, EER Systems, and L-3 Communications.
+She had the privilege of staffing multiple critical intelligence contracts immediately following 9/11 and attributes that experience to when she truly learned the value and necessity of always being mission-driven and customer-focused.

 After successfully leading talent acquisition teams, Karen broadened her experience by leading the Human Resources team for Trusted Computer Solutions (TCS), a cross-domain security software company focused on DoD and Intelligence customers.
-Karen led TCS to successful acquisition by Raytheon and continued within Raytheon to merge TCS and other Raytheon acquisitions to create Raytheon Cyber Products.
+Karen led TCS to a successful acquisition by Raytheon and continued within Raytheon to merge TCS and other Raytheon acquisitions to create Raytheon Cyber Products.